-The videos on your website are often the first experience potential guests have with your hotel A simple property tour is an effective way to show off your property.
-Guide your guests through your common areas, show off your room types and any other important amenities your property may have.
+The videos on your website are often the first experience potential guests have with your hotel.
+A simple property tour is an effective way to show off your property.
+Guide your guests through your common areas, show off your room types, and any other vital amenities your property may have.
 People tend to trust what they see in a video more than still photos these days.
-With how easy photos are able to be manipulated, videos are often perceived as a much more reliable source of information.
+With how easy images can be manipulated, videos are often perceived as a much more reliable source of information.
 Don't stop at just your property, create some videos of your surrounding area as well.
 Include the large demand generators in your area along with the local hot spots that tourists might typically miss.
 According to a recent survey by TripAdvisor, 55% of guests are looking to experience local restaurants, so try and avoid showcasing chain restaurants.

-People tend to find humorous videos more memorable, but they can be difficult to do correctly.
-Your guests sense of humor will vary and trying to appeal to all of them will be difficult, so when making a video keep any jokes to a minimum.
-57% of travellers surveyed preferred a purely informative video, with only 18% looking for a humorous video.
-A safe bet is to skip an on screen presence and use simple narration or just use text and music.
+People tend to find humorous videos more memorable, but they can be challenging to do correctly.
+Your guest's sense of humor will vary, and trying to appeal to all of them will be difficult, so when making a video, keep any jokes to a minimum.
+57% of travelers surveyed preferred a purely informative video, with only 18% looking for a humorous video.
+A safe bet is to skip an on-screen presence and use simple narration or use text and music.

-The quality of the camera you are using will drastically effect your final product.
-Thankfully the cost of cameras are dropping drastically.
-Just a few years ago a "prosumer" DSLR cameras would easily cost over $1000, but now with advancements in technology, newer Mirrorless Cameras, or the GoPro line of cameras can produce great quality shots for only a couple hundred.
+The quality of the camera you are using will drastically affect your final product.
+Thankfully the cost of cameras is dropping sharply.
+Just a few years ago, a "prosumer" DSLR cameras would easily cost over $1000, but now with advancements in technology, newer Mirrorless Cameras, or the GoPro line of cameras, can produce high-quality shots for only a couple hundred.
 Avoid using smartphones for filming.
 While they have improved, they are still a long way off from a handheld camera.
-If you’re not wanting to purchase new equipment, look into rentals or finding a local photographer to hire for an afternoon.
+If you do not want to purchase new equipment, look into rentals or finding a local photographer to hire for an afternoon.
 If you are near a local college, check to see if they have a film program.
 If so, they may be looking for projects for their students and can bring a lot of creativity to your project.